Havilland de Sausmarez

 Sir Havilland Walter de Sausmarez, 1st Baronet (30 May 1861 – 5 March 1941) was a judge of various British colonial or consular courts in Africa and Asia, the Ottoman Empire and China.
-His last judicial position before retirement was as Chief Judge of the British Supreme Court for China.
-He later served as Bailiff of Guernsey.
+His last judicial position before retirement was chief judge of the British Supreme Court for China.
+He later served as bailiff of Guernsey.

 Early life

-Sausmarez was born on 30 May 1861, the son of the Rev. Havilland de Sausmarez by his marriage to Anne Priaulx Walters.
+Sausmarez was born on 30 May 1861, the son of the reverend Havilland de Sausmarez by his marriage to Anne Priaulx Walters.
 He was a scholar at Westminster, where he had a fine athletic record, including being Head of the Water.
-From there he went up to Trinity College, Cambridge, where he continued his career as an athlete and graduated BA in 1883.
-In 1881, while still at Cambridge, he was admitted to the Inner Temple and was called to the Bar in November 1884.
+From there he went to Trinity College, Cambridge, where he continued his career as an athlete and graduated BA in 1883.
+In 1881, while still at Cambridge, he was admitted to the Inner Temple.
+He was called to the Bar in November 1884.
 He practised as a barrister in England on the Southern Eastern Circuit and then moved to Africa, where he began to practise in Lagos, Nigeria, in 1891.
 He was acting Queen's Advocate of the Colony of Lagos from June 1891 to January 1892.

 Judicial appointments

 De Sausmarez joined the Foreign Office Judicial Service when he was appointed a consul in Zanzibar in June 1892.
-He held the office of Assistant Judge of the Consular Court in Zanzibar from 1893–97 and then held the office of Assistant Judge of the Supreme Consular Court for the Ottoman Empire between December 1897 and 1903.
+He held the office of assistant judge of the Consular Court in Zanzibar from 1893 to 1897 and then held the office of assistant judge of the Supreme Consular Court for the Ottoman Empire between December 1897 and 1903.
 He was appointed judge of the Supreme Consular Court for the Ottoman Empire in 1903 and served until 1905.
 He was knighted in 1905.

 In 1905, de Sausmarez was appointed judge of the British Supreme Court for China and Corea (based in Shanghai).
 He served in that position until 1921.
 By virtue of his position as judge of the Supreme Court at Shanghai he served as president of the full court of the Supreme Court of Hong Kong from 1910 to 1920.
 The ordinance creating the full court provided that the most senior judge on the bench would be president of the full court when it sat.
-He was knighted in 1905.

 Return to Guernsey

 Sausmarez retired in 1920 and was succeeded by Skinner Turner.
 After leaving Shanghai, Sausmarez took up his residence at the Sausmarez Manor in Guernsey.
-As Seigneur of the manor of Sausmarez and as Chatelain of Jerbourg, he held the titular office of Third Cup-bearer to the Duke of Normandy, held by his forebears for many centuries.
-In 1922 he was appointed Bailiff of Guernsey, a position he maintained until 1929.
+As seigneur of the manor of Sausmarez and as chatelain of Jerbourg, he held the titular office of third cup-bearer to the Duke of Normandy, which was held by his forebears for centuries.
+In 1922 he was appointed bailiff of Guernsey, a position he maintained until 1929.

-His wife, Annie, Lady de Sausmarez, GBE, was a philanthropist.
+His wife, Annie, Lady de Sausmarez, was a philanthropist.
+Between 1914 and 1919, Sausmarez served as president of the British Women's Work Association in Shanghai.
+She organized the war effort to supply British troops with bandages and clothing.
+For her service to the war effort, she was honoured as a Dame Grand Cross of the Order of the British Empire (GBE) in 1920.